-The Department of Public Health's (DPH) Division of Substance Abuse Prevention and Control (SAPC) is working relentlessly alongside its provider network during the ongoing coronavirus (COVID-19) pandemic.
-We would like to thank each of you and your staff for your continued dedication and commitment to those you serve amidst the unprecedented challenges presented by COVID-19.
+The Department of Public Health's (DPH) Division of Substance Abuse Prevention and Control (SAPC) thanks its provider network for its continued dedication and commitment to those they serve amidst the unprecedented challenges presented by the coronavirus (COVID-19) pandemic.
 Your ongoing services and adaptations to minimize transmission risk consistent with DPH guidance are saving lives and helping to reduce the toll of COVID-19.

-This Information Notice (IN) provides important updates from SAPC's prior IN 21-01 released on January 1, 2021 and includes the latest information available concerning the evolving situation around COVID-19.
+This Information Notice (IN) provides important updates from SAPC's prior IN 21-06 released on July 1, 2021 and includes the latest information available concerning the evolving situation around COVID-19.
 SAPC will continue to release updates as new information and guidance become available in order to keep its provider network informed.